-If you are preparing your digital files for commercial printing of a 4 color (full color) order, make sure when designing your files that you are using true, 100% black for your any black text that you are including in your design.
+When preparing your artwork digital files for commercial printing of a 4 color (full color) order, make sure you are using true, 100% black for any black text that you are including in your design.
 When printing in full color, consider that there are four color plates needed for printing which are referred to as CMYK (Cyan Magenta Yellow and K = Black).
-Doing so will provide you with sharp and clear text throughout your full color print.When an image is printed, it is really a collection of tiny dots of colors that make up the colors of the image.
+Using 100% black will provide you with sharp and clear text throughout your full color print.When an image is printed, it is really a collection of tiny dots of colors that make up the colors of the image.
 This is similar to how digital images are displayed in pixels.
 If an image on the web has a low PPI (Pixels per Inch) it will become grainy if you try to make it too large.

 Printing Black Text – Use 100% black CMYK Values